How to protect your personal data and avoid online identity fraud

 Don't be the next victim of online identity fraud

-While some experts say you can’t protect your personal data, we believe in doing (y)our utmost to deter those that try.
-So here are our tips on how to protect your data.
+While some experts say you can’t protect your personal data, we believe in doing our utmost to deter those who try to access it.
+Here are our tips for protecting your data.

 Important password rules everyone should follow